-Public Salta is a blog whose goal is to reestablish an American Catholic social teaching worth the name –– to restore it’s spiritual, theological, and moral impact ––– an impact that has been recently been lost because of an intellectually dishonest group of clerics, theologians, and philosophers that have abused it of its prudence.
-In this context, we introduce the Catholic Social Teaching Revitalization Initiative (CST.RI).
+Public Salta is a blog whose goal is to reestablish an American Catholic Social Teaching worth the name –– to restore its spiritual, theological, and moral impact ––– an impact that has recently been lost because of an intellectually dishonest group of clerics, theologians, and philosophers that have ideologically abused it.
+Out of this abuse, we introduce the Catholic Social Teaching Revitalization Initiative (CST.RI).

 Here is where we write ongoing theological analyses at the intersection of postconservative politics and CST in short-form articles and long-form e-phlets (electronic pamphlets).
 Our aim is to create a platform to discern an American Catholic political theology that denounces free market principles and postconservative politics in the name of CST, and we do so by critically clarifying CST core principles, and finally, presenting an alternative for conscientious action through legislative change.